Titovka, Murmansk Oblast

-Titovka (Титовка) is a rural locality (a railway station) in Pechengsky District of Murmansk Oblast, Russia, located beyond the Arctic Circle.
-As of the 2010 Census the locality has a population of 1.
+Titovka (Титовка) is a rural locality (a railway station) in Korzunovo Rural Settlement of Pechengsky District of Murmansk Oblast, Russia, located beyond the Arctic Circle at 122 km of the Kola - Pechenga Railway (72 km from Nikel).

+According to the 2010 Russian census, Titovka had only one inhabitant.
+At the time of the 2002 Russian census, Titovka had a population of 33, of whom 64% were ethnic Russians.

 History

 It was founded in the 1860s—the decade when the Murman Coast was actively being settled.
+Train station was founded in 1955.

 It is located at the former Koshka Yavr Airbase which is now closed down.